jake-thewoz/sesame/README.md

 - ⚡ **ChaCha20-Poly1305 encryption** – Fast, secure, and trusted by projects like WireGuard and Cloudflare.
 - 🧂 **Unique salts and nonces** – Every vault and operation uses unique parameters for maximum safety.
 - 📦 **No unnecessary decryptions** – Vault items are only decrypted when specifically requested.
-- 👻 **Memory safety** – All vault information is zeroized from memory after use, so no attacker can glean anything from imaging RAM after use.
+- 👻 **Memory safety** – All vault information is zeroized from memory after use, like it was never there at all!

 Visit the [Security](SECURITY.md) tab to report a vulnerability, and check out the [Threat Model](THREAT_MODEL.md) for a more details.